-9.55 A framework and set of indicators shall be developed to assess project preparedness for adaptation against climate change.
-Provision shall be made for a periodic review of plans and the allocation of reporting responsibilities for a regime to measure and evaluate progress on adaptation.

-9.56 This process shall include regular feedback and/or updates from implementation efforts on a regular basis.
-Enhancement and monitoring related to projects' predicted impacts with climate change should be set out in an Environmental Management Plan.
+- 9.62 A framework and set of indicators shall be developed to assess project preparedness for adaptation against climate change.
+Provision shall be made for a periodic review of plans and the allocation of reporting responsibilities for a regime to measure and evaluate progress on adaptation. - 9.63 This process shall include regular feedback and/or updates from the implementation efforts.
+Enhancement and monitoring related to the projects' predicted impacts with respect to climate change should be set out in an Environmental Management Plan.

-GHG Emissions
+Future GHG Emissions

-9.57 Monitor, report, and review progress in achieving GHG reductions at the quarry.
+9.64 Monitor report and review GHG reduction progress.